tytydraco/yessleep/out/Someone_Stole_the_Rifle_Built_to_Kill_Gods_Then_They_Pointed_It_at_Me.md

 Why Wing Six?

-That section only housed archives, administrative offices, and enough paperwork to make demons confess out of boredom.
+That section only housed archives, administrative offices, and enough paperwork to make gods confess out of boredom.
 Sean had no reason to be there.
 Then my mind connected two corridors.
 Wing Six bordered Wing Seven.

 My stomach dropped.